-Tiny Lions Napoleons is committed to promoting the Napoleon (minuet) breed among cat associations.
-In May of 2016, Napoleons (minuets) were accepted into Championship status in The International Cat Association (TICA).
-Although our cats are registered with TICA and Cat Fanciers Federation (CFF), we are more active in TICA because of our geographic location.
-CFF is mainly in the Northeastern region of the United States, while we are located in the Rocky Mountains.
-Therefore, we attend mostly TICA shows.
+Tiny Lions Napoleons is committed to promoting the Minuet breed among cat associations.
+In May of 2016, Minuets were accepted into Championship status in The International Cat Association (TICA).
+Although the two US associations that accept Minuets (Napoleons) are TICA and Cat Fanciers Federation (CFF), we are more active in TICA because of our geographic location.
+CFF is mainly in the Northeastern region of the United States, while we are located in the Rocky Mountains of Colorado.
+Therefore, we attend TICA shows.

-In order to continue advancing Napoleons (minuets) among cat associations, it is important to enter these beautiful cats in association-
+In order to continue advancing Minuets among cat associations, it is important to enter these beautiful cats in association-

-We started showing locally in 2015, at Denver’s Romo Cat Club, with Bing and Josie entering in the Advanced New Breed Division.
-At that time, Napoleons (minuets) were in the ANB Division, which is an experimental time to see if Napoleons (minuets) could hold their own in showing.
-It was important for Napoleons (minuets) to show in this experimental phase so they could be advanced to Championship status.
+We started showing locally in 2015, at Denver’s Romo Cat Club, with Bing and Josie entered in the Advanced New Breed (ANB) Division.
+At that time, Minuets were in the ANB Division, which is an experimental time to see if Minuets could hold their own in showing.
+It was important for Minuets to show in this experimental phase so they could be advanced to Championship status.
 In May 2016, that happened.
-Napoleons (minuets) can now show in championship!
+Standard (short leg) Minuets can now show in championship!
 But there’s more work to be done with Minuets in showing.
 The next step is to get TICA to accept the regular leg version to show in championship.

-Tiny Lions Napoleons will be at the following shows in 2017:
+Tiny Lions Napoleons will be at the following shows:

 We are looking into what shows we can go to.
 The following are shows that we are considering, although they are not exclusive: